Equalities and diversity in Lambeth

 Equalities information and social research

-We have a robust approach to data – both qualitative and quantitative, and we have undertaken research to explore in depth, the needs, views and lives of our rich diverse communities.
-Download the Lambeth Council's residents survey findings.
-This data and insight drives our commissioning process.
-We work with our communities, cooperatively to ensure their voice is a core part of that process.
+This data and insight informs our decision-making.
+We work with our communities, to ensure their voice is a core part of our services.
 Our monitoring guidance helps standardise the way we collect equalities information across the organisation.

 Equalities and decision-making